 Solution: Utilize a large event conferencing provider such as www.largeconferencecall.com that supports web-based presentations where you can showcase impactful materials helpful for increasing audience interest and interaction rates.

 Solution: Recording is a lifesaver to anyone hosting a large conference call, especially to those responsible for taking meeting notes.
-Prevent misinformation by audio recording the whole conversation and requesting a conference call transcript afterwards.
+Prevent misinformation by audio recording the whole conversation and requesting a conference call transcript afterward.

 These situations often give large conference call hosts a hard time which may result to wasted, unproductive meetings.
 Prevent all possible difficulties by using a fool-proof large event conferencing provider equipped with useful features geared towards providing flawless large conference calls.